 - How long does it take a slight compression fracture in t12 to recover?

-- How long does it take to recover from tonsillitis?
+- How long does it take to recover from a lumpectomy?

-- How long does it take to recover from alcohol?
+- How long does it take to recover from a colonoscopy?

-- How long does it take to recover from a stroke?
+- How long does it take to recover from a mastectomy?

-- How long does it take to recover from a facelift?
+- How long does it take the hair to recover from telogen effluvium?